jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 :ref:`IndexError<test_index_error>` is raised when I try to :ref:`index a list<test_index_returns_first_position_of_item_in_a_list>` with a number that is

 - bigger than or the same as the number of items in the :ref:`lists`
-- smaller than the negative of the number of items in the :ref:`list<lists>`
+- smaller than the negative of the number of items in the :ref:`list<what is a list?>`

 ----